mtw/mtw.github.io/Pelican/content/publications/papers/Dynamic_Molecular_Epidemiology_Reveals_Lineage-Associated_Single-Nucleotide_Variants_That_Alter_RNA_Structure_in_Chikungunya_Virus.rst

 Dynamic Molecular Epidemiology Reveals Lineage-Associated Single-Nucleotide Variants That Alter RNA Structure in Chikungunya Virus
 ##################################################################################################################################
 :summary: Lineage-specific RNA structures in Chikungunya virus coding sequences displayed in a molecular epidemiology framework
+:title: Evidence for lineage-specific RNA structure formation in Chikungunya virus
+:description: In this paper we propose alternative RNA structure formation mediated by lineage-associated single nucleotide variants in Chikungunya virus.

 :breadcrumb: / Home